mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

         `"]:::redNode
         ability-targets["`
             **Ability Targets**
-            Objects/actors being targeted by an ability.
+            Objects or actors being targeted by an ability.
         `"]:::blueNode

         inventory-actor["`